Secure shredding Glossary

 Order.
 A customer request for service related to its records.
 Multiple requests for service received at different times may result in multiple Orders, even if services are provided to the same Customer Location if the Iron Mountain dispatcher is unable to combine the Orders due to time or type of service.

 Outside Courier / Customer Representative Handling The service provided when Iron Mountain utilizes a third party shipping carrier to delivery Items on an Order requested by the Customer.
 Common carriers utilized by Iron Mountain are UPS, DHL, Federal Express.
-These services will be rendered at cost + 50%.
+These services will be rendered at cost + 50%, excluding regular delivery services provided by a third party shipping carrier.

 Package.
 A bag, envelope, or container used to securely transport individual Files.
 In cases where customers send Files to Iron Mountain that are not contained within a Carton, or in cases where Iron Mountain sends a File back to the customer via a File Retrieval, Iron Mountain will insert the File into a Package.
 This process is designed to ensure the integrity of File records during transport.